pranayprasad7001/pranayprasad7001/README.md

 I'm an **AI Engineer focused on building reliable, production-oriented Generative AI systems**.

-My background is in backend software engineering, where I spent **2+ years working with Java and Spring Boot** before moving deeper into Machine Learning and Generative AI.
+My background is in backend software engineering, where I spent nearly **~2 years working with Java and Spring Boot** before moving deeper into Machine Learning and Generative AI.

 I completed an **M.Tech in Machine Learning & AI** and now focus on building systems around: